Top Toys of 1987: Jenga, Nintendo, My Pet Monster and Peak Late-80s Weirdness

 What makes Nintendo so significant in 1987 is that it isn’t simply another product category winner.
 It changes the structure of desire.
 A lot of toys ask children to want a specific object.
 Nintendo asks them to want a platform — a machine that implies a growing library, repeated engagement, and an entirely different relationship to play.
 That’s a huge leap.
 You are no longer buying a toy in the narrow sense.
 You are buying entry into an ongoing software-based environment.

 That’s why Nintendo feels bigger than most of the shelf around it.
 It doesn’t just compete with action figures or plush toys.
 It changes what a holiday centerpiece can be.
-It pulls attention toward the television, toward cartridges, toward the idea that play is now increasingly screen-mediated and upgradeable.
+It pulls attention toward turning the television into a permanent play surface, toward cartridges, toward the idea that play is now increasingly screen-mediated and upgradeable.
 In long-term cultural terms, that’s a massive shift.

 For Gen X, Nintendo in 1987 feels like the object that was already transforming childhood even before it fully took over the rest of the decade.
 Which is exactly why some people would put it at number one and feel justified doing it.